Perspective | The starting rotation remains Washington’s foundation — and its greatest hope

 Washington has had a uniquely unsatisfactory experience of post-world-championship celebration.
 Except for that Constitution Avenue parade almost exactly 17 months ago, there hasn’t really been one.

-Last year was so blighted by the pandemic, and the Nats bad play, that much of MLB has forgotten how good the Nats were over the previous eight years.
+Last year was so blighted by the pandemic, and the Nats’ bad play, that much of MLB has forgotten how good the Nats were over the previous eight years.
 My hope for this year — in addition to playing all 162 games — is that the Nats give a decent account of themselves, worthy of the 2019 team, one that shows last year was a fluke.

 That way, D.C. fans could, in steadily increasing numbers, go to Nats Park and enjoy the same kind of competitive, contending team that the Lerner family and GM Mike Rizo have built so consistently.